 Microphone Voice Coil And The Electrical Leads

 A voltage across the voice coil is effectively our microphone signal.
-In order to properly use this signal, we need electrical leads to move the signal to where it needs to go (to the microphone’s output and ultimately to a speaker for playback).
+To properly use this signal, we need electrical leads to move the signal to where it needs to go (to the microphone's output and ultimately to a speaker for playback).

 To read more about microphone signals, check out the following My New Microphone articles: